 The initial developments in any new field do not necessarily meet the requirements of practicality.
 So it was with cycling.
 The first version of a bicycle can only be regarded as an intermediary step.
 Constructed almost entirely of wood, the draisine weighed 22 kg (48 pounds), had brass bushings within the wheel bearings, iron shod wheels, a rear-wheel brake and 152 mm (6 inches) of trail of the front-wheel for a self-centering caster effect.
 This design was welcomed by mechanically minded men daring to balance, and several thousand copies were built and used, primarily in Western Europe and in North America.
 Its popularity rapidly faded when, partly due to increasing numbers of accidents, some city authorities began to prohibit its use.
-However, in 1866 Paris a Chinese visitor named Bin Chun could still observe foot-pushed velocipedes.
+However, in 1866 a Chinese visitor in Paris named Bin Chun could still observe foot-pushed velocipedes.

 The concept was picked up by a number of British cartwrights; the most notable was Denis Johnson of London announcing in late 1818 that he would sell an improved model.
 New names were introduced when Johnson patented his machine “pedestrian curricle” or “velocipede,” but the public preferred nicknames like “hobby-horse,” after the children’s toy or, worse still, “dandyhorse,” after the foppish men who often rode them.
 Johnson’s machine was an improvement on Drais’s, being notably more elegant: his wooden frame had a serpentine shape instead of Drais’s straight one, allowing the use of larger wheels without raising the rider’s seat, but was still the same design.